DevExpress/testcafe-studio-docs/documentation/guides/record-tests/README.md

 TestCafe Studio creates the fixture and opens it in the [Fixture Editor](../../user-interface/fixture-editor.md).

-After the fixture is created, you can start recording tests.
+You can start recording tests after the fixture is created.

-> If you start recording a test from the [Welcome Page](../../user-interface/welcome-page.md), TestCafe Studio automatically creates a new fixture.
+> TestCafe Studio automatically creates a new fixture if you start recording a test from the [Welcome Page](../../user-interface/welcome-page.md).

 ## Create Tests